yscialom/pinanas/docs/enabling-and-disabling-applications.md

 What is an Applications?
 ------------------------

-An application is any service natively include with PiNanas (like DHCPD, Traefik, etc).
+An application is any service natively included with PiNanas (like DHCPD, Traefik, etc).
 All applications are listed and detailled in [README](README.md#settings "README.md")

 Why would I want to enable/disable some applications?